princefishthrower/chrisfrew.in/src/pages/calculating-activity-amounts-for-process-and-production-orders-with-sap-abap/index.md

 # Footnotes

 <div id="footnote-1">
 1. Activities/phases are for production orders; Operations are for process orders.
-From this point onward, I will refer just to activities, since this post focuses on production orders and then I finally post the adjacent code for process orders.
+From this point onward, I will refer just to activities, since this post focuses on production orders.
+I also post the adjacent code for process orders in this post.
 </div>

 <div id="footnote-2">